 I can’t complain about the state of hip-hop in 2011.
-There was literally a plethora of albums and mixtapes ranging from solid to great in ’11.
+There was literally a plethora of albums and “mixtapes” ranging from solid to great in ’11.
 Yes, there were duds, but that’s always going to happen.
 The one thing which got to me, though, was not an album or a mixtape.
 It wasn’t even a song.
-It was a couplet from Drake’s “Lord Knows” on his Take Care album:
+It was a couplet from Drake’s “Lord Knows” off his Take Care album:

 They take the greats from the past and compare us/